 STEVEN PARISI: What you to keep in mind on a Sunday, you don't have the load in Manhattan.
-That 12,000 megawatts is the whole system, so you're going to see a somewhat lower number discount on a Sunday when Manhattan's businesses are not, you know-- the city isn't filled with businesses that
+That 12,000 megawatts is the whole system, so you're going to see a somewhat lower number discount on a Sunday when Manhattan's businesses are not, you know-- the city isn't filled with businesses that are up and running.
+So, that's a larger number on a Monday through Friday basis.
+So--

 KYLE KIMBALL: In this network is actually seen higher demand on a summer day.
-So, which goes to a question that- Which goes to a point that it's not necessarily the network or the issues in the network.
+So, which goes to a question that-- Which goes to a point that it's not necessarily the network or the issues in the network.
 It's just there was a cascade of failures that happened and not something that is inherent to having a network system.

 CHAIRPERSON CONSTANTINIDES: Right.
-But is it- At the end of the day, though, there was failure.
+But is it-- At the end of the day, though, there was failure.